Kun Temenuzhkov: Youth career

 Born in Haskovo, Temenuzhkov emigrated to Fraga, Spain, with his parents and four elder siblings at the age of a year and half.
 He started his youth career in local teams, before joining Barcelona in 2014 after being recommended by former Spain international Guillermo Amor.

 In 2017, Temenuzhkov featured in The Guardian's '60 of the best young talents in world football' list, with him likened to footballer Luis Suárez.

 Leeds United

 He joined English side Leeds United's academy in July 2017.

-Temenuzhkov featured regularly for Carlos Corberán's Leeds United Under 23's side over the course of the 2018–19 season, showing his versatility by playing as a striker and in attacking midfield, that won the PDL Northern League 2018–19 Season by winning the league, they then became the national Professional Development League Champions by beating Birmingham City in the final.
+Temenuzhkov featured regularly for Carlos Corberán's Leeds United under-23 side over the course of the 2018–19 season, showing his versatility by playing as a striker and in attacking midfield, that won the PDL Northern League 2018–19 Season by winning the league, they then became the national Professional Development League Champions by beating Birmingham City in the final.

 He made his professional first team debut on 6 January 2019 during a 2–1 defeat to Queens Park Rangers in the third round of the FA Cup, as a 79th-minute substitute for Tom Pearce.

-On 24 September 2019 Kun, together with four other Leeds U23s players, signed contract extensions.
+On 24 September 2019 Kun, together with four other Leeds U23 players, signed contract extensions.